History of the Houston Astros: 1980: Here come the Astros

-With Dr. John McMullen as sole owner of the Astros the team would now benefit in ways a corporation could not give them.
-The rumors of the Astros moving out of Houston, which started when Judge Roy Hofheinz's Astrodomain started to crumble, had been stopped and the Astros were now able to compete in the free agent marketed.
+With Dr. John McMullen as sole owner of the Astros the team would now benefit in ways a corporation could not provide.
+The rumors of the Astros moving out of Houston, which started when Judge Roy Hofheinz's Astrodomain started to crumble, had been stopped and the Astros were now able to compete in the free agent market.
 McMullen showed the city of Houston that he too wanted a winning team by signing nearby Alvin native Nolan Ryan to the first million dollar a year deal.
 Prior to joining the Astros, Ryan had four no-hitters and struck out 383 in one season.
 Win or lose, Ryan would fill the seats.

 Joe Morgan returned to the Astros in 1980.
 When Morgan left Houston he was a good player that became a great player with the Cincinnati Reds.
 Morgan had always regretted leaving the Astros but his destiny was with the Cincinnati Reds.
 Now back in Houston, his two MVP awards and three World Series rings with him; Morgan wanted to help make the Astros a pennant winner.

 1980 saw one of the best pitching line ups the Astros ever had.
 Ryan with his fastball, Joe Niekro with his knuckle ball that frustrated hitters and J. R. Richard with his imposing 6 ft 8 in frame and terrifying pitches.
 Teams felt lucky to face Ken Forsch who was a double digit game winner in the previous two seasons.
 Richard became the first Astros pitcher to start an All-Star game.
 He pitched two inning striking out three, including Reggie Jackson.
 Three days later after a medical examination Richard was told to rest his arm.
-During a workout in the Astrodome on July 30 Richard collapsed.
+During a workout in the Astrodome on July 30, Richard collapsed.
 He had suffered a stroke and was taken to the hospital.
 A blood clot that had made his arm feel tired had moved to his neck and cut off blood flow to the brain.
 Surgery was done to save his life.
 The Astros had lost their ace pitcher after a 10–4 start with a stingy 1.89 ERA.
 Although he attempted to come back, Richard would never again pitch a big league game.